julianpeeters/avro-scala-macro-annotations/README.md

 5) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will be updated with vars instead of vals.

 ##2) Avro-Record:
 Implements `SpecificRecord` at compile time so you can use Scala case classes to represent Avro records (like [Scalavro](https://github.com/GenslerAppsPod/scalavro) or [Salat-Avro](https://github.com/julianpeeters/salat-avro/tree/master), but for the Apache Avro runtime so that it runs on your cluster).
-Since Avro-Scala-Compiler-Plugin doesn't work with Scala 2.10+ but the compiler still stumps me, I ported the serialization essentials over to use [Scala Macro Annotations](http://docs.scala-lang.org/overviews/macros/annotations.html) instead of a compiler plugin.
+Since Avro-Scala-Compiler-Plugin doesn't work with Scala 2.10+ and the compiler still stumps me, I ported the serialization essentials over to use [Scala Macro Annotations](http://docs.scala-lang.org/overviews/macros/annotations.html) instead.

 Now you can annotate a case class that you'd like to have serve as your Avro record: